cortexproject/cortex/docs/guides/shuffle-sharding.md

 By default all Cortex queriers can execute received queries for given tenant.

-When shuffle sharding is **enabled** by setting `-frontend.max-queriers-per-user` (or its respective YAML config option) to a value higher than 0 and lower than the number of available queriers, only specified number of queriers will execute queries for single tenant.
+When shuffle sharding is **enabled** by setting `-frontend.max-queriers-per-tenant` (or its respective YAML config option) to a value higher than 0 and lower than the number of available queriers, only specified number of queriers will execute queries for single tenant.
 Note that this distribution happens in query-frontend.
 When not using query-frontend, this option is not available.

 _The maximum number of queriers can be overridden on a per-tenant basis in the limits overrides configuration._